allanchua101/ipynta/docs/loaders/PillowLoader.md

 # PillowLoader

-`PillowLoader` class used for loading Pillow images.
+`PillowLoader` class is used for loading Pillow images.

 ## How to load images from local drive